funtruth/MafiaBox-Dev/README.md

 - Unchecked items are moved over to day of completion

 ## WIP
+- [ ] parse string
-- [ ] declare scope properly in .map of LogicBlock
+- [ ] merge DEFAULT_VAR_ID with LOGIC_ITEM_VAR

-## 06/02/2019
+## 06/03/2019
 ### Major
 - [x] Apply parse method to LogicEngine
-- [ ] PickVar, Unify updates & assigns to parse method
+- [x] PickVar, Unify updates & assigns to parse method
+- [ ] PickVarWithType, Unify updates

 ### Minor
 - [x] subpath has been DEPRECATED
+- [x] declare scope properly in .map of LogicBlock
-- [ ] figuring out how to pass props properly through LogicParse
+- [x] figuring out how to pass props properly through LogicParse
 - [ ] Declared variables no longer store their state in the logicItem, but at the top-level of the Logic itself.
 Therefore, a check needs to take place when deleting logicItems.
+This needs to be added to the LogicEngine as well.

 ## 06/02/2019
 ### Major
-- [ ] PWA Prototyping for MVP
+- [x] PWA Prototyping for MVP

 ## 06/01/2019
 ### Major